hfp/libxs/documentation/samples/libxs_converse.md

 ./converse.x -n 3 texts/prejudice.txt texts/prose1.txt
 ```

-Run the built-in sample evaluation over the prose fixture:
+Run a data-driven evaluation over a local fixture corpus.
+The sample reads
+`converse.eval` from the current directory; keep that file next to the local
+fixture text it describes:

 ```bash
 ./converse.x -e texts/prose1.txt